Indigenous Wisdom and Permaculture Skills Convergence

 Join the Oglala Lakota Cultural and Economic Revitalization Initiative and a team of incredible facilitators to co-create a gathering that is transformative – not just for the attendees but for the community and the land that supports it.
 A place for us to put our values into practice through permaculture design alongside experts, where we can build a just and regenerative world from the roots up through art, music, and community.

-1. We’re converging to complete Lakota-initiated projects that will increase food security, build sustainable infrastructure and strengthen community on the Pine Ridge reservation.
+1. Complete Lakota-initiated projects that increase food security, build sustainable infrastructure, and enhance economic opportunity on the Pine Ridge Reservation.

-3. Attendees receive experiential learning of permaculture design and will leave the Convergence with a deeper understanding of natural building, aquaponics, traditional ecological knowledge, and appropriate technologies through participating in hands-on projects.
-ALL projects were selected as beneficial by our tribal partners.
+3. Attendees learn and practice permaculture design through hands-on workshops, and leave the Convergence with a deeper understanding of natural building, aquaponics, traditional ecological knowledge, and appropriate technologies.
+ALL projects were selected as beneficial by our Lakota partners.

-5. Through our connecting work, we’ll build long-term relationships that support the resiliency of indigenous and Earth-centered networks.
+5. Build long-term relationships that support the resiliency of indigenous and Earth-centered networks.